 What affects how long you can sit in a hot tub?

-There are a ton of different factors that affect whether it’s safe to stay in a hot tub or not.
+But there are a ton of different factors that affect whether it’s safe to stay in a hot tub or not.
 So here, we’re getting in-depth into each of those factors:

 Generally speaking, young kids and the elderly need to exercise caution both with temperature and soak times.